chrismin1202/spark-bootcamp/spark-on-k8s/README.md

 >Exception in thread "main" io.fabric8.kubernetes.client.KubernetesClientException: Failure executing: POST at: https://\<k8s-apiserver-host\>:\<k8s-apiserver-port\>/api/v1/namespaces/default/pods.
 Message: Forbidden!
 User kubernetes-admin doesn't have permission. pods "cassandra-test-1555362665973-driver" is forbidden: error looking up service account default/spark: serviceaccount "spark" not found.

-chances are that RBAC is enabled in your Kubernetes cluster.
+Chances are that RBAC is enabled in your Kubernetes cluster.
 You can read more about RBAC [here](https://spark.apache.org/docs/latest/running-on-kubernetes.html#rbac).
 To resolve this issue, you need to create a service account named `spark` and grant `edit` `ClusterRole` to `spark`.
 Note `--conf spark.kubernetes.authenticate.driver.serviceAccountName=spark` in `spark-submit` commands above.
 We are submitting the job as `spark` and therefore `spark` needs to have necessary permissions.<br/>
 Check if the service account `spark` exists:
 ```sh
 kubectl get serviceaccounts